src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 Being a diligent driver starts with being aware – drowsy driving is preventable.

 Sleepiness can slow down your reaction time, decrease awareness, impair judgment, and increase your risk of crashing.
-Whenever you are getting ready to drive, ask yourself, “Am I alert enough to operate a 3,000-pound moving machine on public roads?”
+Whenever you are getting ready to drive, ask yourself, “Am I alert enough to operate a 3,000-pound fast-moving machine on public roads?”

 Before getting into the car with someone or driving yourself, ask the following: